 The chapel is the property of the Catholic Archdiocese of San Antonio and situated within the San Antonio Missions National Historical Park (SAAN), a unit of the National Park System.
 SAAN includes four of five originally Franciscan Mission sites that have since the 1840s been principally owned by the Catholic Diocese.
-Together with the nearby Presidio de San Antonio de Béxar and villa of San Fernando de Béxar, the Missions comprised the key regional settlements of New Spain from the early C18 onward and laid the basis for the present-day city of San Antonio.
+Together with the nearby presidio, and villa of San Fernando de Béxar, these Missions comprised the key regional settlements of New Spain from the early C18 onward and were the basis for the present-day city of San Antonio.